FOR "NON-TRADITIONAL" WOMEN EVERYWHERE

 Many of the challenges women in construction face are not particular to them but rather common if not universal experiences for women in male-dominated occupations.
-There are pioneering women in many other non-traditional fields--manufacturing, transportation, mining, STEM fields, firefighting, military and law enforcement, and so many more--and they are every one of them breaking ground.
+There are pioneering women in many other non-traditional fields--manufacturing, transportation, STEM fields, firefighting, military and law enforcement, and so many more--and they are every one of them breaking ground.
 Those women know who they are, and Hard Hatted Woman honors them in spirit.
-The mission of the film is to provoke much further discussion about gender bias in all "non-traditional" jobs and raise awareness of the obstacles women in them confront.
-I believe this is a conversation that will benefit women everywhere.
+The mission of the film is to provoke much deeper discussion about gender bias in all "non-traditional" jobs and raise awareness of the obstacles women in them confront.
+We believe this is a conversation that will benefit women everywhere.